fbpx

 A virtual business address is a real street address at a mail center or in an office building.
 It’s a place where you receive your business mail and packages, but it’s not a PO Box.
 A virtual business address relies on the Internet for meetings, document exchange, telephone answering, and video conferencing, so employees, no matter where they’re located, can keep in touch.

-If you have a home-based business Address or if you need an address for your business in another city, you can get a virtual business address.
+If you have a home-based business or if you need an address for your business in another city, you can get a virtual business address.
 They’re available in 50 states and abroad, and add a little more credibility to your business than using your home address.
 There are no long-term commercial leases to sign and no strings attached to set one up.

 Aside from the name, the fee-based mail forwarding service isn’t actually “virtual” in the way most people would think.
 You have a professionally-trained provider filtering your mail on your behalf.
 And depending on who you use, you can arrange for them to do a number of other tasks: